OlegChuev/go-http-file-server/README.md

     Allow user to download the whole contents of current directory for all url paths.
     A download link will appear on top part of the page.
     Make sure there is no circular symbol links.
+--max-archive-workers <number>
+    Maximum number of concurrent archive operations.
+    Set to -1 for unlimited (default).
+    When the limit is reached, new archive requests will receive 429 Too Many Requests.
 --archive <url-path> ...
 --archive-user <separator><url-path>[<separator><allowed-username>...] ...
     Allow user to download the whole contents of current directory for specific url paths(and sub paths).